AlexLZM/Dodo-recommender/README.md

 ## Backend design
 The backend is built upon python flask scripts, consists of functionalities including image uploading, similarity generation, database query/output, and user system.

+The database is hosted on AWS S3 and RDS servers, connected with boto3 and flask_alcamy API.

 ## Deployment
 The application is deployed to the AWS Elastic Beanstalk server via docker image.